 Where fraud prevention teams have enough deep domain expertise and access to sufficient data, it becomes possible to put together even more advanced anti-fraud models.
 By slicing and dicing data in different ways, such as analyzing patterns over time, or within particular industries or regions, it becomes possible to create truly bespoke strategies that focus on the particular needs of a specific business.

-To best tackle bad actors and aid businesses, the entire Veriff team boasts years of expertise, including our highly-trained in-house Verification Specialists, our experienced and specialized legal team, anti-fraud experts, and document specialists.
+To best tackle bad actors and aid businesses, the entire Veriff team boasts years of expertise, including a highly-trained Verification Specialists, our experienced and specialized legal team, anti-fraud experts, and document specialists.

 Packaging anti-fraud intelligence for customers